ATISLabs/SyntheticDatasets.jl/README.md

 ## Datasets

-The package has an interface for the dataset generator of the [ScikitLearn](https://scikit-learn.org/stable/modules/classes.html#samples-generator) and in the future it will have its own functions.
+The SyntheticDatasets.jl is a library with functions for generating synthetic artificial datasets.
+The package has some functions are interfaces to the dataset generator of the [ScikitLearn](https://scikit-learn.org/stable/modules/classes.html#samples-generator).

 ### ScikitLearn
 List of package datasets: